-All samples for laboratory testing should be clearly labelled for traceability of information, with plant species, identification of lot, sampling date, parts or part of plants sampled and symptoms (possibly with images).
-Samples should be sent to the laboratory as soon as possible after collection.
+All samples for laboratory testing should be clearly labelled for traceability of information, with identification by location (possibly with GPS coordinates), plant species, sampling date, parts or part of plants sampled, symptoms (possibly with images), the owner's details and the name of the sampler.
+Plants from which samples have been taken should be marked, to enable follow-up in the case of positive test results.